 Apache Tomcat is an open source Java application server.
 It implements the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies.

-The reference architecture contains a load balancer, an application tier with Apache Tomcat, and a database tier with Oracle Autonomous Database.
+This is a multi-arch reference architecture that contains a load balancer, an application tier with Apache Tomcat running on Arm AArch64 shapes (Arm-based Ampere A1 Compute), and a database tier with Oracle Autonomous Database running on x86.

 The components are located in different subnets.
 The load balancer is in a public subnet.
 The Tomcat servers share a private subnet and the database is in its own private subnet.
 All external access is through the load balancer via an Internet gateway.